-There is an ongoing debate whether monetary policy makers should identify and remove balance sheet impairments that obstruct the flow of funds to productive parts in the economy while promoting the proper functioning of the financial sector.
+There is an ongoing debate as to whether monetary policy authorities should strive to identify and remove balance sheet impairments which can easily block the flow of funds that productive sectors of the economy seek while promoting the proper functioning of the financial sector.
 To that end, several studies have examined bank behavior over the business cycle or during periods of banking crises, while several others have looked at the efficient allocation of bank loans during periods of instability.
 Our investigation complements this line of literature, as we examine the extent to which uncertainty affects the functioning and soundness of financial intermediaries.
-We do so by presenting evidence from three aspects of financial intermediaries, using a panel dataset comprised of 89 countries over 20 years.
+In contrast to the literature, we do so by presenting evidence from three aspects of financial intermediation: availability of credit in an economy, profitability and bank liquidity.
+To carry out our analysis, we use a comprehensive panel dataset comprised of 89 countries over 20 years.

 Our investigation provides evidence that an increase in uncertainty would reduce the availability of credit from financial institutions, lower bank returns and increase liquidity.
-Those in turn, incentivize bank managers to engage in more risky activities and harm the overall stability of the sector.
+Significant changes in these aspects potentially imply that the health of the financial system is at risk.
 Under uncertainty, banks' non-performing loans increase significantly.
 Our findings are also economically meaningful.
 For instance, we compute that financial depth would decline in the order of 1.4% for a one sigma increase in uncertainty.
 Similarly, we compute that banks' return on assets would decline at around 2% and non-interest income will increase in the order of 1.4%, suggesting a deterioration in financial sector efficiency.
-These figures, coupled with a 10% increase in non-performing loans of banks and 4% increases in bank liquid assets, suggest that uncertainty negatively affects the health of the financial sector.
+Our empirical analysis also shows a 10% increase in non-performing loans of banks and 4% increases in bank liquid assets if uncertainty were to increase by one standard deviation.
+These figures suggest that uncertainty negatively affects the health of the financial sector.

 Given that small changes in the availability of credit can induce large fluctuations in an economy, as Bernanke (1983) and Bernanke and Gertler (1989) discuss, attention should be paid to the overall health of the financial system rather just one aspect when examining factors that affect the financial markets.
-In that sense, although an article from the Economist published on January 14th, 2017 indicated that inflation is on the rise and it is welcomed, given our findings here, too much inflation can cause serious problems.
-Future research focusing on country-specific bank level data would be desirable to understand uncertainty effects on the financial sectors of many economies.
+Further research focusing on country-specific bank level data would be desirable to understand uncertainty effects on the financial sectors of many economies.